0x5c4r3/jekyll-theme-console/_posts/2022-01-14-Car-Hacking-Part-1:-Intro.markdown

 In this case, URH prints the actual waveform of the signal, trying to automatically detect the modulation and other parameters used and dumping the relative data transmitted.

-With this basic understanding, we can now pass onto analysing the various attack against these mechanisms, starting from the easiest <a href="https://scare.rocks/2022/01/17/Car-Hacking-Part-2-Reply-Attack.html" style="color:red;">Reply Attack</a>.
+With this basic understanding, we can now pass onto analysing the various attack against these mechanisms, starting from the easiest <a href="https://scare.rocks/2022/01/17/Car-Hacking-Part-2-Replay-Attack.html" style="color:red;">Replay Attack</a>.